How to Fake an Aperol Spritz

-This summer’s new drink is an Aperol Spritz.
-But the good news is this is one of the easiest alcoholic drinks to fake without losing the taste.
-We tell you how to make a low or no alcohol version.
+A favourite Summer’s drink is the Aperol Spritz.
+The good news is this is one of the easiest alcoholic drinks to fake without losing the taste.
+So here are some ideas for making you own low or alcohol-free version.

 One of the many good things about this refreshingly adult (read bitter) drink is that it can actually be pretty low in alcohol.
-Aperol is about 11%, but you only use 50ml in a glass.
-So if you top it up with lemonade or soda water instead of the traditional Prosecco that’s about 0.5 units.
+Aperol is about 11% alcohol, but you only use 50ml in a glass.
+So if you top it up with lemonade, soda water, or an alcohol-free prosecco instead of the traditional Prosecco that’s about 0.5 units.
 So for a perfect (end of summer) drink, try this:

 Handful of ice

-2/3 of a glass /100ml of good quality lemonade or orangade like San Pellegrino
+2/3 of a glass / 100ml of good quality lemonade or orangeade like San Pellegrino

 Dash of soda water